influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/bucket/create.md

 ```

 ##### Create a custom shard group duration
-Custom shard group durations are only suppored in **InfluxDB OSS**.
+Custom shard group durations are only supported in **InfluxDB OSS**.
 The shard group duration must be shorter than the buckets retention period.
+For more information, see [InfluxDB shards and shard groups](/influxdb/v2.0/reference/internals/shards/).

 ```sh
 influx bucket create \